 If an individual with a concern prefers not to raise the issue through the faculty organizational chain, a report or complaint may be made to any member of the Discrimination and Harassment Team (DHT).
-As of 7/1/2021 this team shall include: the Title IX Coordinator and Equity and Diversity Officer Tamala Flack [tflack@colgate.edu], Associate Provost for Equity and Ani Maitra [amaitra@colgate.edu], and the Cabinet member responsible for overseeing Human Resources (Senior Advisor to the President) Christopher Wells [cwells@colgate.edu].
-An individual may make a report or complaint directly to the DHT without raising the issue to a person or office within the faculty organizational chain.
-Additionally, an individual who initially raises a concern through the organizational chain may file a complaint with the DHT if the concern remains unresolved.
+As of 3/7/2023 this team shall include: the Vice President for Equity and Inclusion, and Acting Title IX Coordinator (Renee Madison [rmadison@colgate.edu]), the Associate Provost for Equity and Diversity, (Ani Maitra [amaitra@colgate.edu]), the Director for Inclusion and Belonging (Rodney Agnant [rjagnant@colgate.edu]), and the Vice President for Administration (Christopher Wells [cwells@colgate.edu]).
+However, the Acting Title IX Coordinator and Vice President for Equity and Inclusion have the authority to determine the policy that will be applied in any case involving or potentially involving Title IX.